Published 11 September 2014 Copied to Pantstopoverty.org.uk

 Mute- Volume Down+ Volume Up100%

 The timeline slider below uses WAI ARIA.
-Please use the documentation for your screen reader to find out more.
+Please use the documentation

 References

-YouGov survey, 2,070 British adults, 19 – 20 August 2014
+YouGov survey, 2,070 British adults, 19 20 August 2014

-Social enterprise: market trends, Cabinet Office, May 2013 (based on the BIS Small Business Survey 2012)
+Social enterprise: market trends, Cabinet Office, May 2013 (based

-The people’s business, Social Enterprise UK, July 2013
+The peoples business, Social Enterprise UK, July 2013

-New specialist sources of capital for the social investment market, April 2014
+New specialist sources of capital for the social investment market,

 Share this page